supertree-toolkit/stk/doc/tutorial.rst

 :command:`stk data_overlap Anomura_species.phyml`

-It will fail, giving an error message.
+It will return a message saying your data are not sufficiently well connected.
 We can find out which trees are not connected using:

 :command:`stk data_overlap -g overlap_2.png -d Anomura_species.phyml`

 Using the GUI, use :menuselection:`STK Functions --> Check data overlap`.
-Click :menuselection:`Check overlap` and you will get a message about insufficient overlap.
+Click :menuselection:`Check overlap` and it will return a message about insufficient overlap.
 Run it again, with graphical output and you will see the following output.